lcoste/Labyrinth/README.md

 Then it generates an image (.png) that will be the labyrinth.

-Every main algorithms in this program where created by myself without the inspiration or help of already exixting algorithm.
+Every main algorithm in this program where created by myself without the inspiration or help of already exixting algorithm.

 No special library is required to run this program.